parmegv/leap_doc/docs/platform/quick-start.md

 * `leap local reset web1` -- return web1 to a pristine state.
 * `leap local stop` -- stop all local virtual machines.
 * `leap local status` -- get the running state of all the local virtual machines.
+* `leap cert update` -- generate new certificates if needed.

 See the full command reference for more information.